MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 ## Conclusion

-In this article, Tailwind Traders set up the [Migration and modernization tool](/azure/migrate/migrate-services-overview#migration-and-modernization-tool) and plans for their infrastructure migration activities and workflow.

-Not every step described in this article is required for migration of a server.
-In this case, Tailwind planned for a migration workflow, test plans and pre-migration and post-migration activities, which can be accomplished by proactive and reliable replication.
+In this article, Tailwind Traders set up the Migration and modernization tool, part of Azure Migrate.
+Tailwind also planned a migration workflow, test plans, and pre-migration and post-migration activities, which can be accomplished by proactive and reliable replication.
+However, not every server migration requires all of the steps described in this article.

 ## Next steps